wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 Assuming this all works take a copy of your API key.
 We will need this when we make requests as part of the authentication process.
 To obtain your key, locate the text *Primary Account Key* at the top of the page and click the *Show* link next to it.
 Your key will then be shown.
 We'll be using it later, so take a note of it - and keep it safe!
 The Bing API Service Explorer keeps a tab of how many queries you have left of your monthly quota.
 So if someone obtains your key, they'll be able to use your quota.

 ## Adding Search Functionality
-Below we have provided the code which we can use to issue queries to the Bing search service.
+Below we have provided the code that we can use to issue queries to the Bing search service.
 Create a file called `rango/bing_search.py` and import the following code.
 You'll also need to take a copy of your Bing Search API key - we'll show you what to do with that shortly.

 I> ### Python 2 and 3 `import` Differences
 I>